Agriculture in Serbia: Wine

-Serbia is the 19th largest producer of wine in the world.
+Serbia is the 36th largest producer of wine in the world.
 The country has one of Europe's longest history of viticulture and belongs chronologically to the Old World wine producing countries.

-There are 21,359 hectares of vineyards in Serbia (as of 2018), producing 198,183 tons of grapes annually (as of 2014), which position Serbia among the first 20 wine-producing countries in the world.
+There are 21,359 hectares of vineyards in Serbia (as of 2018), producing 198,183 tons of grapes annually (as of 2014).
 The majority of production is dedicated to local wineries.

 Major varieties include the Belgrade Seedless, Prokupac, Sauvignon, "Italian Riesling", Cabernet, Chardonnay, White and Red Burgundy, Hamburg, Muscat, Afus Ali, Vranac, Tamjanika, Krstac, Smederevka, and Dinka.